projectacrn/acrn-hypervisor/doc/tutorials/using_vxworks_as_uos.rst

 #.
 Follow XXX to boot the ACRN Service VM.

-   .. important:: need instructions from deleted document (using sdc
+   .. important:: need instructions from deleted document (using SDC
       mode on the Intel NUC)

 #.
 Boot VxWorks as User VM.